Design and performance of a high-pressure xenon gas TPC as a prototype for a large-scale neutrinoless double-beta decay search: Detector Performance

 The resolution at the Q-value was also evaluated assuming additional energy dependency term using the form $A\sqrt{E+BE^2}$, where $A$ and $B$ are the fitting parameters.
 The resolutions at the K$_\alpha$, K$_\beta$, and 511~keV peaks are used to the evaluation with this function.

 Figure~\ref{fig:Analysis_extrapolation} shows the result.
 The extrapolated energy resolution (FWHM) at the Q-value, 2458~keV, is estimated to be 1.52\% (FWHM).
 This value does not reach the target resolution, 0.5\%, since the peak resolution at 511~keV is worse than the resolution of the characteristic X-ray peaks.
 The reason will be investigated by evaluating the expanded 180~L prototype using gamma-rays of higher energy in the future.
+It is possible that the sensitive area is restricted by the cut in Section~\ref{sec:additional_z_cut}, and events with a small spread in the $z$~direction are collected selectively.
+Study with larger fiducial volume is desired.